Skip to content

 • Warden roboto — Android‑focused attestation verification utilities used by Warden; previously a dedicated project, now integrated.

-• Warden makoto — Server‑side mobile client attestation; previously a dedicated project, now integrated.
+• Warden makoto — Server‑side Android+iOS attestation library; previously a dedicated project, now integrated.

 • Signum — Kotlin Multiplatform crypto/PKI toolkit.
 Its Supreme KMP crypto provider implements unified attestation flows in Warden Supreme.